-Perhaps the most important device for remote alarm monitoring and control is the general purpose remote telemetry unit (RTU).
-An RTU can monitor and manage multiple devices and relay important status information to a master or person responsible to fix any issue.
+Perhaps the most important device for remote alarm monitoring and control is the general-purpose remote telemetry unit (RTU).
+An RTU can monitor network performance, manage multiple devices, and send important status information to a master or person responsible to fix any issue.
 It can be used alone to monitor a single site or joined to a manager or master station if your network has multiple sites with multiple RTUs.

 It is important to note that not all RTUs have SNMP compatibility.
 If your network is SNMP-based, it is important to find an SNMP-compatible RTU.

 A manager, or master, is another very important SNMP device, but it is not always needed.
 When a company needs to monitor a lot of remote sites, they may use a manager.
 It joins all the RTUs and equipment they monitor into one, easy to monitor, streamlined platform.
 This allows the company to monitor a large amount of gear remotely from one central office.

 A major drawback when you use SNMP managers is that they can be limited to SNMP devices only.
 For a network of devices that use other protocols (such as TL1, TBOS, TABS, or ASCII text messages), other alarm masters will be needed to manage those devices.
 This may add extra screens to your network monitoring system.
 It may also require more staff and training to monitor.